 If China wants first place in those categories, let them have it.

 This is not to say we stop competing with China and rollover.
 Strategically decide where to compete and, more importantly, use common sense.

 The China-Pakistan Economic Corridor, a collection of infrastructure projects that are under construction and a spoke within China’s Belt and Road Initiative, is a good example of where we pull resources.
 Since 2009, the United States has committed more than $6 billion to frenemy Pakistan.
 Proliferating terrorist training camps, protecting Osama bin Laden and supporting the Taliban to this very day, Pakistan can be China’s burden moving forward.

-Examples exist throughout the third world where U.S. aid and effort simply don’t advance our interests.
+Examples exist worldwide where U.S. aid and effort don’t advance our interests.
 Burgeoning African debt to China — in the tens of billions — constantly requires restructuring because the positive return on investment doesn’t exist in places like Angola, Chad, Zambia, and Sudan.
-Meanwhile, foreign policy “experts” bloviate about how we aren’t investing more into these regions.
+Meanwhile, foreign policy “experts” bloviate about how we aren’t investing more in these regions.

 Resetting the Domestic Agenda